Dee699/CMPG-323-Project-3--32593392/README.md

 - Data operations from the controllers have been transferred to their respective repository classes to maintain separation of concerns.

 ## Deployment
 The application can be published on Azure using an App Service (F1 tier).
-This ensures scalability and ease of access.
-Follow the steps below to deploy:
+This ensures scalability and ease of access, the steps below have been used to deploy my API:
 1. Create an Azure App Service.
 2. Publish the project from Visual Studio by connecting to your Azure subscription.
 3. Ensure proper security configurations are in place.